I knew a guy a generation ago who did something amazing one summer.

 And doesn't it taste great?

 "I've been working on them a lot," Jenkins said.

 Former Valparaiso coach Virgil Sweet is the greatest free-throw shot doctor in Indiana history.
 In 1965, during a lunch break at VHS, Mike Copper made 409 consecutive free throws, a national record.

 Valpo's Rob Cavanaugh made a state-record 72 straight charity tosses in games in 1990.
-Sweet's 1963-64 team at Valpo shot .792 from the free-throw line which is still a national record.
+Sweet's 1963-64 team at Valpo shot .792 from the free-throw line which was a national record at that time.

 Maybe Virgil Sweet is moving to the city?

 At Tuesday night's 21st Century at Hammond game, the players from both teams were knocking down freebies with ease in the Wildcats' 99-94 overtime win.
 You don't have to live in the suburbs to have ice water running through your FT veins.